Hans Børli, known as the skogsdikter (forest poet), was born in Eidskog in Hedmark county, Norway.

 You look for your own image in the dim mysteries around you.
 Always.”

-Norwegians have a special way of describing and writing about their relationship with nature, in a way that is so simple, yet profound.
-The Norwegian language has words for what can normally only be felt or intuited.
+Norwegians have a special way of describing and writing about their relationship with nature, using simple yet profound wordings.
+The Norwegian language also has words for what in English can usually only be felt or intuited.

 The title of the article is also quite powerful in its simplicity: